 If Skan is selected at the next prompt, the instrument uses this technique exclusively.
-However, if S/M is selected, the meter uses Skan to find the acoustic signal and then tries to use the Measure technique for a more precise measurement.

-Note: To change the Skan and Measure parameters, see the SIGNL submenu section of this chapter.
+However, if one of the S/M modes is selected, the meter uses Skan to find the acoustic signal and then tries to use the Measure technique for a more precise measurement.
+To change the Skan and Measure parameters, see the SIGNL and ADVAN submenu sections of this chapter.

-After completing the above steps, the meter returns to the User PROGRAM prompt shown on the previous page.
-Continue as follows:
+After completing the above steps, continue as follows: